PardeshiSourabh/RoboDog/README.md

         <h3>Summary:</h3>
             The main objective of this project was to simulate the robot shown in above video in VREP using the techniques from the Modern Robotics textbook.
 In this project i have studied the Forward Kinematics & Inverse Kinematics for the robot.
+Hosted at https://robo-dog.herokuapp.com/index.html
         <h3>Description:</h3>
             For the robot style i have imported a stl of the Spot the robot dog by Boston Dynamics.
 The script RoboDog is the main script that generates body movements & controls another non-threaded script which is in charge